Yellow-breasted tailorbird

 The yellow-breasted tailorbird (Orthotomus samarensis) is a species of passerine bird formerly placed in the "Old World warbler" assemblage, but now placed in the family Cisticolidae.
 This species is endemic to Philippines on the islands of Bohol, Samar and Leyte.
 It is known for its bright color relative to other tailorbirds with a yellow body and a striking black head with a white spot under its chin.

 Its natural habitat is tropical moist lowland forests.

 It is threatened by habitat loss.

 Description and taxonomy

-Ebird described it as "A small, long-billed, long-tailed bird of dense undergrowth in lowland forest on Bohol, Leyte, and Samar islands.
-Olive-green on the back and wings, with an orange-brown tail often held cocked, yellow underparts, a thin yellow line around the back of the neck, and a black cap.
-Female has a white throat with some streaking around the edge, while the male has a black bib and a small white chin.
-Similar in size and shape to Rufous-fronted Tailorbird, but has yellow underparts and a black head.
-Voice includes monotonous piping notes given in series."

 Its considered a sister species to the Black-headed tailorbird and the White-eared tailorbird, as their calls are almost identical.
 Some authorities considered these three as a single species but each is well differentiated morphological and molecular studies have supported their distinctiveness.